1. Home

 Supplier Price: An item may have multiple supplier prices.

-Cost Price: An item can only have onecost price per unit in the local currency.
+Cost Price: An item can only have one cost price per unit in the local currency.

 – A cost price can be based on a Supplier Price, or Costing.